 Just as importantly, there is no cap on damages in the case of intentional wrongful acts by school employees.
 There is also no limit to the amount of punitive damages that can be recovered for intentional wrongs.

-However, a Las Vegas school district is liable for an employee’s intentional acts if the school itself was negligent in hiring, retaining or supervising the employee.
+Nevada schools are generally NOT liable for the intentional wrongful acts of their employees.
+However, a school district is liable for an employee’s intentional acts if the institution itself was negligent in hiring, retaining or supervising the employee.

 A school or district commits negligent hiring, retention or supervision when: